sfc-gh-tbuchhorn/deepseek_snowflake/README.md

   networkPolicyConfig:
     allowInternetEgress: true  # Enable outbound internet access for the service
 ```
+You need to upload this file to the stage created in the setup

 ## Step 3: Launching the AI Chat Hub